Skip to content

 }

-Generated SQL (assuming records with id 1 and 2 exist, and id 3 does not):
+Generated SQL (assuming records with id=1 and id=2 exist, and id=3 does not exist):

 UPDATE user SET name = 'Alice', email = 'alice@example.com' WHERE id = 1